CptMilk/cptmilk/pages/index.md

     });
   });

-  document.addEventListener("DOMContentLoaded", function() {
+  // When the DOM is fully loaded, fetch and display the counter document.addEventListener("DOMContentLoaded", function() {
-    var attribution = document.getElementById("attribution");
+    // Hide attribution element if it exists var attribution = document.getElementById("attribution");
     if (attribution) {
       attribution.style.display = "none";
     }

-    fetch('http://node1.say.ovh:25522/counter')
+    // Fetch the counter directly from your external API fetch('http://node1.say.ovh:25522/counter')
       .then(function(response) {
         return response.json();